 The purpose of gen ed classes

 Gen ed classes teach you how to think and act like a college student.
 College classes require different levels of independence, responsibility, planning and organization than were probably needed in your high school classes.
 The sooner you make the mental transition from high school to college, the better off you’ll be.
 Gen ed courses give you the opportunity to do that.

 Gen ed courses also give you the practice you need to move into higher level classes.
 Gen ed courses generally have lots of reading, lots of writing, and lots of test taking.
 Going through gen ed boot camp prepares you for the deeper work you’ll do in advanced classes.

 How to use gen ed effectively

 To get the most out of your gen ed experience, you should have a plan.
 If you want to improve your public speaking skills, take the gen ed speech class.
 If you need to improve your writing skills, take gen ed courses that require a lot of writing.

 There’s also nothing wrong with taking a class for fun.
 Learning should be fun.
 If you’ve always wondered if you’d be a good artist, take an art class for one of your gen ed requirements.

 The more you frame gen ed classes as a way to explore your interests and expand your skills, the more you’ll understand that gen ed is one of the foundational experiences of college.
 Not every gen ed class will relate directly to your major, but that doesn’t mean you should fall for the college myth that gen ed classes are worthless.

 This is absolutely not true.
 It’s also not true that the students who get the best grades must be the best students.
 These college myths are a holdover from high school, where students are often judged mostly, if not solely, on their grades.

 There are things in college that matter as much as your grades.
-Good college students get good grades, but they also have:
+Good college students get good grades, but good students possess many important qualities, including:

 ⦁ A strong work ethic